entisys360/ARM-Template-Sample/README.md

 **Action:**

 1. Customer goes to Github location [Entisys360-Citrix](https://github.com/entisys360/Entisys360-CitrixWVD/) which will be a public repository
-2. He clicks on the “Entisys360 WVD Delivery” button in Github.
+2. She clicks on the “Entisys360 WVD Delivery” button in Github.

 **Roles involved:** Customer